anthonypenna/hindley-milner-ts/readme.md

 # hindley-milner-ts

-Generate Typescript type declarations using Hindley Milner's type signature syntax.
+Generate Typescript declarations using a Hindley Milner like syntax.